 (202X)

 [Editor’s note: The material included under the Scope, Section 1, Section 4, and Section 5 has been extracted from contribution 5B/258 and remains subject to further discussion at upcoming meetings.]

+[Editor’s note: The material added under section 3.3, still need further discussion at upcoming meetings including some abbreviations need to be clarified and typical parameters for front to back ratio included in TABLE 3.3-2]

 Scope

 This Report provides the analysis of directive antenna radiation pattern models for radar and aeronautical mobile systems.
+The Taylor one parameter antenna model is added.

 Keywords